aws-samples/amazon-aurora-labs-for-mysql/docs/ML/SageMaker/index.md

 ## 5.Create Sagemaker function

-execute the commands below, replacing the ==[clusterEndpoint]== placeholder with the cluster endpoint of your DB cluster.
-This will connect you to the Aurora mysql  instance.
+Execute the commands below, replacing the ==[clusterEndpoint]== placeholder with the cluster endpoint of your DB cluster.
+This will connect you to the Aurora MySQL  instance.

 ``` shell
 mysql -h[clusterEndpoint] -u$DBUSER -p"$DBPASS" mltest